rgbeing/osu-aim-analyzer/README.md

 This is a program to inspect a replay and diagnose player's aim.

 ## Appreciation
-This program includes the whole source file of [Awlexus](https://github.com/Awlexus)'s [python-osu-parser](https://github.com/Awlexus/python-osu-parser).
-They are located on *osuparse* folder under *core* folder.
+This program includes the whole source file of [Awlexus](https://github.com/Awlexus)'s [python-osu-parser](https://github.com/Awlexus/python-osu-parser), located on *osuparse* folder under *core* folder.

 ## Download
+Check the *Release* page!

+*AimAnalyzer.zip* file will be there.
+Download and unzip it, and open *AimAnalyzer.exe* inside it.

 ## How To Use
 If you open the AimAnalyzer.exe, you will look this window: